Group Prenatal Course

 During the course, our friendly and supportive experts are more than happy to answer your questions or talk you through any concerns.
 We are also able to offer support for after the birth (such as sleep, lactation etc..) for after baby is here.

-The 'BOBS' Booklet and Baby Registering Guide
+The Baby Registering Guide & The Course Guide

-Covered by Many Insurers with Reimbursement Policy
+Covered by Most Insurers with Reimbursement Policy

 We offer 2 types of Prenatal course, depending on your needs: